Melanie Gibbons: Menai

+Holsworthy

 For the 2015 NSW Election, the New South Wales Electoral Commission undertook the process of redistributing electoral boundaries.
 In this process, Gibbons' seat of Menai was abolished, and replaced with the redrawn seat of Holsworthy, encompassing more of the City of Liverpool than previously.
 Gibbons won the new seat with a reduced margin of 6.7%, despite a 4% swing to Labor.

 When first elected in 2011, Gibbons served as a Temporary Speaker in the Legislative Assembly.
 After the 2015 election, in addition to her Temporary Speaker position, Gibbons also was appointed the Chair of the Committee for Children and Young People and as the Chair of the Joint Standing Committee on the Office of the Valuer-General.

 At the 2019 state election, Gibbons retained the seat of Holsworthy.

-On 13 October 2021 Gibbons announced her intention to resign from state parliament in order to stand for the federal seat of Hughes.
-Gibbons was not selected as the Liberal candidate for Hughes in April 2022 and remains the member for Holsworthy.
+On 13 October 2021, Gibbons announced her intention to resign from state parliament in order to stand for the federal seat of Hughes.
+Gibbons was not selected as the Liberal candidate for Hughes in April 2022 and remained the member for Holsworthy.

+Gibbons lost preselection as the Liberal candidate for Holsworthy to Tina Ayyad, 12 to 24.
+At the request of Premier Dominic Perrottet, she was announced at the last minute as the candidate for Kiama.
+With a primary vote of 11.8%, Gibbons was not elected.

+Local Government

+Gibbons was re-elected to Sutherland Shire Council in September 2024 as the Liberal Party's lead candidate on the B Ward ticket.